Shelton Eppler: Vienna Vikings

+Osos de Monterrey

+Ahead of the 2025 LFA season, the Fundidores were acquired by an investor group led by ex-NBA player Blake Griffin and ex-NFL player Ryan Kalil, who rebranded the team as the Osos de Monterrey and retained Eppler at quarterback.

+He threw for 2,089 yards and 20 touchdowns, both league-leading marks.

 Personal life

-After graduating from Northwestern State with honors, Eppler became a licensed insurance agent and even sold insurance while playing in Denmark and Mexico.
+After graduating from Northwestern State with honors, Eppler became a licensed insurance agent and sold insurance while playing in Denmark and Mexico.
 He married former Northwestern State volleyball player Skylar Besch in early 2022.

-His brother, Tyler, is a professional baseball pitcher who has played in Nippon Professional Baseball and the KBO League.
+His brother, Tyler, is a professional baseball pitcher who has played in Nippon Professional Baseball, the KBO League and the Chinese Professional Baseball League.